13th March, 2021

 GST is a tax first introduced back in 2000.
-Even though it has been in place for over a decade, as a practicing accountant, this is still one of the areas my clients frequently require assistance with.
+Even though it has been in place for over two decades, as a practicing accountant, this is still one of the areas my clients frequently need assistance with.

-Beyond that, knowing some of the specifics regarding GST will help keep you prevent any issues regarding reporting and compliance when it comes to dealing with the ATO.
+Also, knowing some of the specifics regarding GST will help you prevent any issues regarding reporting and ensure compliance when it comes to dealing with the ATO.

 RESOURCE: How to register your business for GST